Known Issues | Support | YAML | Policies | Task Parameters | Task Variables | Policy Results | Common Usage Scenarios | FAQ

-YAML: createBuildIssues - Default is true.
-Set to false to deactivate the option.
+YAML: createBuildIssues - (Optional) Default is true.

 In addition to parameters visible in the task UI there are a few variables you can set to affect the tasks behavior:

 BQC.ForceNewBaseline: You can set this variable (usually when queueing a new build) to true to force the policies to ignore an existing baseline build.
 This essentially creates a new baseline for future builds.
 This is especially helpful if there was a larger refactoring or redesign that resulted in a big change in code coverage and you need to establish a new base value.
 The default value is false.

 BQC.LogRawData: You can set this variable to true to enable logging of raw JSON data read by the task.
 In most cases you should not use this option as it does increase the log size of the task and may show sensitive data in the log file.
 However, this data is very helpful in support scenarios.
 Note that this variable only takes effect if the variable System.Debug is also set to true.
 The default value is false.

 Common Usage Scenarios

+We have put together a list of frequently asked questions and answers in our FAQ document.
 If you feel we need to add a specific question to the list, feel free to send it to our support address.

 Checklist board icon | Icon designed by Vexels.com